 Job seekers have the upper hand

-Glassdoor is a website where employees and former employees anonymously review companies and their management.
-With such information at their fingertips, job seekers are more educated than ever when interviewing; in fact, today many recruiters and HR professionals are grilled during the interview process by prospects seeking an ideal employment match.
+On Glassdoor, employees and former employees anonymously review companies and their management.
+With such information at their fingertips, job seekers are more educated than ever when interviewing.
+Today, many potential hires finally see that they are interviewing the company as much as the company is interviewing them.

 Social media and crowd sourcing tools have given job seekers the upper hand.
-The culture, values, and norms of your organization can be exposed before a new employee walks in the door.
+The values and norms of your organization can be exposed before a new employee walks in the door.

 Your organization may need a culture facelift for one reason or another, such as enticing new employees or retaining current talent.
 However, as this article from Harvard Business Review astutely notes, “you can’t trade your company’s culture in as if it were a used car.”